-Product InfoCVA-7 is a free rack extension for Reason, the music DAW produced by Propellerhead Software.
+Product InfoCVA-7 is a free rack extension for Reason, the music DAW produced by Reason Studios.
 This 2U utility lets you analyze a CV signal in various ways.
 It can also act as a CV Spider Splitter on steroids (converts the input signal into an inverse, unipolar or bipolar signal).

 - Analyze and interpret an incoming CV signal with graph, keyboard and numeric displays